Quick Start All Prompts

 A structured methodology for building high-quality applications with Claude Code.
 Not just fast—intentional, maintainable, and production-ready.

-The Problem: AI makes it tempting to skip planning and "just start building"—and also skips the boring stuff: proper logging, error handling, and security.
+The Problem: AI-assisted development makes it tempting to skip planning and "just start building"—and also skips the boring stuff: proper logging, error handling, and security.
 The result?
 Code that works in demos but fails in production.

 The Solution: Foundation-First development that enforces intentional design, keeps human judgment in the loop, and builds production-ready code with security, logging, and error handling from day one.